galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 After loading the environmental data, you can go to the next point.

-## Process environnemental Data
+## Process environmental Data

-Wallace will now associate environnmental data and occurrences data to make an area for your model.
+Wallace will now associate environmental data and occurrences data to make an area for your model.
 > * First: `Choose Background Extent` creates a buffer zone around the occurrences.
 You can choose the size of the buffer zone by choosing the distance on `Study region buffer distance` parameter.
 This allows you to control the area you'll be working with and on which a map of suitability will be made.

 This is why you have to know what type of background extent you want to use.